 Pacific Oaks' alternate time frames and locations enable students at any distance to plan individualized degree programs.
-Weekend classes (meeting monthly) are available at all locations; Weeklong courses are offered in Pasadena (during all terms), Northern California (June and August) and Seattle (during all terms).
-Pasadena offers Weeklong, Weekday and Weekend classes during the Summer Session.
+Weekend classes (meeting monthly) are available at all locations.
+Weeklong classes are offered in Pasadena (during all terms), Northern California (June), and Seattle (during all terms).
+Pasadena offers Weeklong, Weekday and Weekend classes during the Summer Session as well as in Fall and Spring.
 Online classes are scheduled in Fall and Spring semesters, and students log on at any time of day or night.
-A minimum of 6-9 units on campus is included in any degree program.

-Distance Learning Program:
+Distance Learning Program

-Betty Jones, Ph.D., Academic Director Pacific Oaks College 5 Westmoreland Place Pasadena, CA 91103 (626) 397-1320 or (800) 613-0300 betty_jones@online.convene.com
+Betty Jones and Laila Aaen, Academic Co-Directors Pacific Oaks College 5 Westmoreland Place Pasadena CA 91103 (626) 397-1320 or (800) 613-0300 bjones@pacificoaks.edu or laaen@pacificoaks.edu